irmccallum/well-being/README.md

 ## Run the following scripts in order:

-Place the following scripts into a single folder, and create subdirectories titled viirs, wsf, countries, graticules and stats.
-Then run the following scripts:
+Place the following scripts into a single folder, and create subdirectories for the respective datasets downloaded above.
+Then run the following scripts in the order they appear below:

 `viirs_import.R` – this produces VIIRS vrt by compressing file size, setting lit pixels to nodata, and unlit pixels to 1